MetaverseRaccoons/backend/README.md

 ## REST API Documentation

 Authentication is done using JWTs.
 All requests use the `application/json` content type, unless stated otherwise.
+All request bodies and responses are in JSON format.

 ### Create an account

 ```
 POST /api/user
 ```

-Request body in `x-www-form-urlencoded`:

 ```json
 {